tktracker/IntuneDocs/intune/enrollment/troubleshoot-android-enrollment.md

   1. Collect Company Portal logs.
   2. Note apps that appear in the work profile unexpectedly.
   3. Unenroll device from Intune and uninstall Company Portal.
-  4. Install the [Test DPC](https://play.google.com/store/apps/details?id=com.afwsamples.testdpc) app which allows creation of a work profile without an EMM for testing.
+  4. Install the [Test DPC](https://play.google.com/store/apps/details?id=com.afwsamples.testdpc) app, which allows creation of a work profile without an EMM for testing.
   5. Follow the instructions in [Test DPC](https://play.google.com/store/apps/details?id=com.afwsamples.testdpc) to create a work profile on the device.
   6. Review apps that appear in the work profile.
   7. If the same applications show in the Test DPC app, the apps are expected by the OEM for that device.